Chart Color Schemes

 Hewett is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Hewett, as per the latest Census, was entirely composed of houses (100.0%) with no other dwellings such as semi-detached homes, apartments, or 'other' dwellings.
-This is in contrast to Adelaide metro's composition which was 86.9% houses and 13.1% other dwellings.
-Home ownership in Hewett stood at 26.1%, with the remaining dwellings either mortgaged (62.0%) or rented (11.9%).
-The median monthly mortgage repayment in Hewett was $1,733, higher than Adelaide metro's average of $1,500.
-The median weekly rent figure for Hewett was recorded at $340, compared to Adelaide metro's $290.
-Nationally, Hewett's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Hewett's dwelling structures, as per the latest Census, were entirely houses with no other dwellings.
+This contrasts with Adelaide metro's 86.9% houses and 13.1% other dwellings.
+Home ownership in Hewett stood at 26.1%, with mortgaged dwellings at 62.0% and rented ones at 11.9%.
+The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,500.
+The median weekly rent in Hewett was $340, compared to Adelaide metro's $290.
+Nationally, Hewett's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing